vlang/v/doc/docs.md

 println('one' in m) // true
 ```

-It's also useful for writing clearer and more compact boolean expressions:
+It's also useful for writing more clear and compact boolean expressions:

 ```v
 if parser.token == .plus || parser.token == .minus ||